Before the Brooklyn Bridge, There Was This Bridge!

 Refined the design language that would define his work

-The Brooklyn Bridge wasn’t a leap of faith.
-It was the next step.
+The Brooklyn Bridge wasn’t a leap of faith; it was the next logical step.

-Of course, the New York project would push things even further: longer spans, heavier loads, and the added challenge of connecting two rapidly growing cities.
-But the foundation, the confidence to even attempt it, came from Cincinnati.
+Of course, the New York project would push boundaries even further: longer spans, heavier loads, and the added challenge of connecting two rapidly growing cities.
+But the foundation and the confidence to even attempt it came from Cincinnati.

 Why This Story Matters

-But like most great achievements, it was built on trial, error, and earlier successes.
-The John A. Roebling Suspension Bridge is one of those forgotten stepping stones, a place where bold ideas were tested, refined, and proven before they changed New York forever.
+It’s easy to view the Brooklyn Bridge as a one-of-a-kind marvel that appeared out of nowhere.
+However, like most great achievements, it was built on trial, error, and earlier successes.
+The John A. Roebling Suspension Bridge is one of those forgotten stepping stones—a place where bold ideas were tested, refined, and proven before they changed New York forever.

-So next time you walk across the Brooklyn Bridge, just remember: You’re not just walking across a bridge.
-You’re walking across the evolution of an idea, one that started long before it reached the East River.
+So next time you walk across the Brooklyn Bridge, remember this: You’re not just crossing a bridge.
+You’re traversing the evolution of an idea, one that began long before it reached the East River.

 photo credit: @alatallthetime